Aanerud/RAG_Ingestion_GUI/README.md

 ## Overview

-**RAG Ingestion GUI** is a Python-based application that creates a Retrieval-Augmented Generation (RAG) database by ingesting messages from the BlueBubbles API and storing them in an Elasticsearch instance.
+**RAG Ingestion GUI** is a Python-based application that creates a Retrieval-Augmented Generation (RAG) database by ingesting messages from the BlueBubbles API and emails from Outlook, storing them in an Elasticsearch instance.
 The application features a PyQt-based GUI for easy interaction and management.

 ## Features

-- Fetches messages from the BlueBubbles API.
+- Fetches messages from the BlueBubbles API and emails from Outlook.
-- Extracts and stores notes and dates from messages.
+- Extracts and stores notes and dates from messages and emails.
 - Uses the Ollama model for text embedding.
 - Stores enriched data in Elasticsearch.
 - Provides a user-friendly GUI for managing the ingestion process.